brussell36/pizza-parlor/README.md

 ## Specifications

-1. Allow a user to choose from 3 sizes of pizzas
+1. Take inputs from user
-* Input: checkbox
+* Input: dropdown menus with size and others with toppings
-* Output: 14 inch

-2. Allow use to choose one or more toppings
-* Input: list of checkboxes
-* Output: Cheese, Olives, Pepperoni, Anchovies, Sausage
+* Output: 14"

-3. Store user inputs into an object
+          Pepperoni
+          Olives
+          Tomato

+2. Initialize new Pizza object with user selections as values
-* Input: Siza and toppings
+* Input: dropdown selections
+* Output: associate values with keys of new instance of object

+3. Loop through values and output them back to user in hidden div at bottom of page
+* Input: put object into variable and have a for..of loop list them back to user
 * Output: You chose this size and these toppings

-4. Add together user inputs and tell them how much they owe for the pizza.
+4. Add method to tell user how much pizza will cost depending on what size they chose with if..else statement
 * Input: Size and toppings
-* Output: You owe $24 for your pizza, Thank you for choosing us
+* Output: You owe $25 for your pizza, Thank you for choosing us

 ## Setup/Installation Requirements